Berkshire Brewing Company’s ‘Shabadoo’ Black & Tan Ale

 Berkshire Brewing Company has been brewing Shabadoo Black & Tan for over 20 years now, but most people have never known the story behind the name, and the good deeds this beer has done.
 Back in the mid-90s when Berkshire Brewing was just getting started, we had the good fortune to meet Joe, a chef at a local restaurant.
 Joe became a good friend of the brewery and collaborated with us on several events.
 He eventually earned the nickname “Shabadoo”, lifted from an episode of The Simpsons.
 He also had a post-work ritual of having the restaurant bartenders pour him his own special black and tan, using our Hoosac Tunnel Amber and Drayman’s Porter.

 In 1997, Shabadoo Joe was killed in a tragic accident.
 To honor his memory, we bottled “Shabadoo Black & Tan” and donated a portion of the proceeds to The Food Bank of Western Massachusetts.
 It seemed a fitting tribute to a man who was passionate about food.
 At the time, we thought it would be a one-time thing.
 Then something strange happened… we kept on brewing it, and people kept on drinking it.
 So, we continue to this day to make Shabadoo Black & Tan, and we continue to make a monthly contribution to The Food Bank of Western Massachusetts in Joe’s memory.
-Every dollar donated to The Food Bank provides three meals.
+Every dollar donated to The Food Bank provides four meals.
 We are proud to say that this “beer with a conscience” has helped provide over 600,000 meals to people in need right here in our own community.
 We know Shabadoo would approve.